Rate Increase Policy

 - All performance days must have a Guest Relations Team Leader and a sufficient number of trained volunteers to comply with safety and evacuation regulations.

 - Any time a member of a renting organization is present anywhere in the building, the Technical Director must be present.

 - If an event is longer than four hours, an additional Front of House call will be charged.

 - All food or drink is strictly prohibited in the auditorium.

 Audience Policies for Stage and Auditorium for Performance and/or Rehearsal

-- If there are more than 20 non-performers in the audience or more than 50 performers and/or non-performers, a Front of House Team Leader must be present.
+- If there are more than 20 non-performers in the audience or more than 50 performers and/or non-performers, a Guest Relations Team Leader must be present.
 This expense will be charged to the renter.

-- A Front of House Team Leader is someone who has gone through extensive front of house training and is educated on the building's evacuation procedure.
+- A Guest Relations Team Leader Leader is someone who has gone through extensive front of house training and is educated on the building's evacuation procedure.
 The Team Leader will sit in a visible place of the lower house in order to see the entire auditorium.
 The Team Leader is responsible directly to the Vernon and District Performing Arts Centre and not to the rental group.

-- All Front of House Team Leaders have been approved by the Vernon and District Performing Arts Centre.
+- All Guest Relations Team Leaders have been approved by the Vernon and District Performing Arts Centre.

 - During rehearsal periods members of the renting organization are allowed to access to the back stage area and the lower level of the main auditorium only.
-Access to the Okanagan Spirits Foyer, balcony, Coatcheck Gallery, and the Marie Fleming Hall is strictly prohibited.
+Access to the Okanagan Spirits Foyer, balcony, Coatcheck Gallery, and the Marie Fleming Studio is strictly prohibited.

 - If a rental group does not abide by these regulations, the Team Leader will notify the Technical Director, who has the right to stop the rehearsal until the situation is rectified.

 Damage to the Building Policy

 - The Vernon & District Performing Arts Centre does not patch anything.
 All torn drapes shall be replaced.

 - All damage done to the facility during an event shall be paid for by the renter's insurance.